nordic-institute/X-Road-Security-Server-sidecar/doc/security_server_sidecar_user_guide.md

 The script `setup_security_server_sidecar.sh` will:

-- Create a Docker bridge-type network called xroad-network to provide container-to-container communication.
+1. Create a Docker bridge-type network called xroad-network to provide container-to-container communication.
-- Build xroad-sidecar-security-server-image performing the following configuration steps:
+2. Build xroad-sidecar-security-server-image which will perform the following configuration steps:
   - Downloads and installs the packages xroad-proxy, xroad-addon-metaservices, xroad-addon-wsdlvalidator and xroad-autologin from the public NIIS artifactory repository (version bionic-6.23.0 or later).
   - Removes the generated serverconf database and properties files (to be re-generated in the initial configuration script).
   - Removes the default admin username (to be re-generated in the initial configuration script).